 - Catholic Tradition, Charles Taylor and Supernatural Mystery

 - Catholic Tradition, Charles Taylor and Charles Krauthammer

 - Catholic Tradition, Charles Taylor and Phillip Larkin

 And now back to 2009 — Roger Buck

 This entry like a number of mine, you will see, is tagged Dictatorship of Secularism.

-And these tagged entries refer to my growing conviction over years, as I study the rise of secularism, of how we are being manipulated, robbed, co-erced and ultimately controlled.
+And these tagged entries eviewefer to my growing conviction over years, as I study the rise of secularism, of how we are being manipulated, robbed, co-erced and ultimately controlled.

-Now in time, I will be posting a full review.
+Now in time, I hope to post a full review.
 But first some observations from the review-in-progress.

 I call this book a descriptive masterpiece.
 And such it is – near genius in my view.
 For its powers of description, I will be mining this book for years to come, indeed the rest of my life I suspect.